PGA Tour reportedly looking into Bryson DeChambeau's use of compass

 As for the future, we’ll have to see.

 DeChambeau noted to reporters that it’s interesting people have taken notice when he’s started playing well.
-As DeChambeau eluded to, this isn’t his first battle when it comes to rules.
+As DeChambeau alluded to, this isn’t his first battle when it comes to rules.

 The 24-year-old previously went to side-saddle putting, a method that is allowed by the rules.
 But the U.S. Golf Association declared the specific model of putter he was using with the stroke non-conforming.